muditgarg48/gesture_based_device_control/README.md

 ###### Note:
 This script does not perform any task but only is responsible for doing checks.
 Run the _project_setup.py_ script again to redo the setup process if any checks fail.

-#### commandline_functions.py

-The _commandline_functions.py_ python file only contains some functions that help other scripts during their execution in the command line.

-#### global_variables.py

-The _global_variable.py_ python file contains all the necessary global variables in one place that are necessary for the project to run.
-There are two types of global variables in this file,
-    - the ones which need to be fixed and should be not touched
-    - the ones which are flexible for the user to change according to his needs

-###### Note: Be very careful while modifying contents of this file.
-Unnecessary alterations to this file might break the project.

 #### requirements.txt

 The _requirements.txt_ file contains all the dependencies that are required by this project to run successfully.
 This file is auto generated using Pip by the following command: